ANCPLabOldenburg/megqc_documentation/book/metrics.md

 :class: tip

 The sensor labels help you distinguish between Magnetometers and Gradiometers:
-- **Magnetometer:** it measures the magnetic field directly, providing data on its strength and direction.
-It is more sensitive to distant source, making it more vulnerable to external magnetic noise.
+- **Magnetometer:** it measures the magnetic field directly, providing data on its strength and direction, therefore, they are more vulnerable to external magnetic noise.
 Its label ends with _"1"_ (e.g., _MEG1011_).
-- **Gradiometers:** These sensors come in pairs and they measure the gradient of the magentic field, so the difference between 2 measurements.
-This setup helps filter out environemntal noise.
-Their labels end with _"2"_ and _"3"_ indicating the two Gradiometers in a specific sensor (e.g. _MEG0112_ and _MEG0113_).
+- **Gradiometers:** These sensors come in pairs and they measure the gradient of the magentic field (the difference between 2 measurements).
+Their labels end with _"2"_ and _"3"_, one number per Gradiometer in a sensor (e.g. _MEG0112_ and _MEG0113_).

 ```